waf/CSharpRepl/README.md

 # C# REPL

-C# REPL is a tool to promote rapid experimentation and exploration of C# expressions, statements, and nuget packages.
-It provides a command line <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop" target="_blank"><abbr title="Read Eval Print Loop">REPL</abbr></a> for C#, supporting intellisense, documentation, and nuget package installation.
+C# REPL is a tool for rapid experimentation and exploration of C# expressions, statements, and NuGet packages.
+It provides a command line <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop" target="_blank"><abbr title="Read Eval Print Loop">REPL</abbr></a> for C# that supports syntax highlighting, intellisense, and type/method documentation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/waf/CSharpRepl/main/.github/readme_assets/csharprepl.png" alt="C# REPL screenshot" style="max-width:80%;">
 </p>

-C# REPL helps you explore how libraries work, both in the standard library and in nuget packages, as well as iteratively defining and refining functions when developing software.
+This C# REPL helps you explore the C# language and libraries, including the .NET SDK and NuGet packages.
+It's also useful for iteratively defining and refining functions when developing software.

 ## Installation